ashade2020/challenge-chart-plot/README.md

 5 - since the template does not specify colors, I tried to use similar colors (exception: the code editor, which uses the monokai theme).

-6 - the code editor height can be changed: just drag its bottom border down or up.
+6 - the code editor height CAN be changed: just drag its bottom border down or up.
 After releasing the mouse button, the chart will adapt to the new editor height.

 7 - non standard JSON is supported (unquoted/single quoted).
 However, I require that each event declaration takes only one line.
 Example: